Kong/docs.konghq.com/app/plugins/oauth2-authentication.md

 `config.enable_implicit_grant`<br>*optional*       | `false` | An optional boolean value to enable the Implicit Grant flow which allows to provision a token as a result of the authorization process ([RFC 6742 Section 4.2][implicit-grant])
 `config.enable_password_grant`<br>*optional*       | `false` | An optional boolean value to enable the Resource Owner Password Credentials Grant flow ([RFC 6742 Section 4.3][password-grant])
 `config.hide_credentials`<br>*optional*            | `false` | An optional boolean value telling the plugin to hide the credential to the upstream API server.
 It will be removed by Kong before proxying the request
+`config.accept_http_if_already_terminated`<br>*optional* | `false` | Accepts HTTPs requests that have already been terminated by a proxy or load balancer and the `x-forwarded-proto: https` header has been added to the request.
+Only enable this option if the Kong server cannot be publicly accessed and the only entry-point is such proxy or load balancer.

 ----